ASL-rmarshall/core-for-usdm/README.md

 5. Unzip the rule definitions into the resources/local_rules folder

 Once the rule definitions have been downloaded, run this program (publish_local_rules.py) to:
 - Remove any rule specifications where the status for the corresponding CORERULES JIRA ticket is not "Unit Testing", "Awaiting QC", "QC in Progress", or "Ready to Publish".
-Note that a JIRA personal access token (PAT) needs to be created (see "Creating PATs in the application" instructions [here](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)) and saved in an environment variable called `CONFLUENCE_API_KEY`.
 - Add a dummy CORE-id, which is required to run validation for local rules.

 `python publish_local_rules.py`

+### Prerequisites

+Note that the following are required to run this program:
+- A [CDISC JIRA](https://jira.cdisc.org/) account with at least read access to the [CORERULES project](https://jira.cdisc.org/projects/CORERULES).
+- A JIRA personal access token (PAT) (see "Creating PATs in the application" instructions [here](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)) that has been saved in an environment variable called `CONFLUENCE_API_KEY`.

 # Source